UPchieve/chatbot/README.md

 Killing
 -------

-To kill or restart the unicorn server, identify the pids for unicorn and `kill` them.
+To kill or restart the unicorn server, issue `killall unicorn` or identify the pids for unicorn and `kill` them.

 ```shell-script
 lsof -iTCP -sTCP:LISTEN -P